 Dim ResVec As Range

-- Each variable is assigned to the appropriate cell or range using the Set command.
-The lookup is carried through using the Lookup function.
+- The Set command assigns each variable to the appropriate cell or range.
+The lookup is carried out using the Lookup function.
 The lookup value is represented by the LookupValCell variable, the lookup vector by the LookupVec variable, and the result vector by the ResVec variable.
 The ResCell variable holds the lookup’s outcome.

 Set ResCell = Range("G5")